 We can then investigate where this came from and if necessary, ensure it is shut down, to help protect other you and any other students from getting scammed!

-Spotting a phishing email or SMS isn’t always easy, but here are our six fighting fraud tips to help:
+Spotting a scam, phishing email or SMS isn’t always easy, but here are our essential fighting fraud facts:

-2. Phishing emails are often sent in bulk and are unlikely to contain both your first and last name; they commonly start, ‘Dear Student’ so be on guard if you see one like this.
+2. Scam emails are often sent in bulk and are unlikely to contain both your first and last name; they commonly start, ‘Dear Student’ so be on guard if you see one like this

-4. ‘Failure to respond in 24 hours will result in your account being closed’ – these types of messages are designed to convey a sense of urgency to prompt a quick response.
+4. Be wary of messages that contain lines such as ‘Failure to respond in 24 hours will result in your account being closed’ – these types of messages are designed to convey a sense of urgency to prompt a quick response

 5. Think before you click.
 If you receive an email or SMS that contains a link that you’re not sure of then try hovering over to check that it goes where it’s supposed to.